-It is essential that if your work is being affected by personal or medical circumstances you seek advice from your Academic Adviser or the School's Student Support & Welfare Team (studentsupport-seed@manchester.ac.uk).
-They will be able to talk you through the process of 'Mitigating Circumstances'.
+It is essential that if your work is being affected by personal or medical circumstances you seek advice from your Academic Adviser / the School's Student Support & Wellbeing Team (seed.mitcircs@manchester.ac.uk) or seed.wellbeing@manchester.ac.uk).
+They will be able to talk you through the process to apply for an 'Extension' or 'Mitigating Circumstances'.
 The University defines Mitigating Circumstances as 'unforeseeable or unpreventable circumstances that could have, or did have, a significant adverse effect on the academic performance of a student'.
-If you think that your performance or academic progress is likely to be affected by your circumstances or that you may not be able to hand in an assignment by the deadline, you may submit an online Mitigating Circumstances Form with relevant supporting evidence, for consideration by the Mitigating Circumstances Panel and Board of Examiners.
-The Student Support & Welfare Team will also be able to advise on the deadlines for the submission of forms and documentation, and the type of documentary evidence required.
+If you think that you may not be able to hand in an assignment by the deadline, or your performance or academic progress is likely to be affected by your circumstances, you may submit an Extension Request or a Mitigating Circumstances Form with relevant supporting evidence, for consideration.
+The Student Support & Wellbeing Team will be able to advise on the deadlines for the submission of forms and documentation, and the type of documentary evidence required.